lamba92/ktor-rest-repositories/README.md

 registerEntity<StringIdEntity, String>(StringIdEntities, db, SERIALIZABLE) {
     addEndpoint(Get) {
         isAuthenticated = true
-        authName = "myAuth" // if not set, the default auth will be used }
+        authNames = listOf("myAuth") // if not set, the default auth will be used }
 }
 ```